-(c) The at-large membership is meant to represent the interests of Party members who are not affiliated with a local.
+c) The at-large membership is meant to represent the interests of all Party members with an emphasis on those without locals.
 Therefore, at-large membership is defined as Green Party of Louisiana members who: reside in a parish that is not covered by a local recognized as outlined in Article 2, Section 2, Paragraph (b), adhere to the Ten Key Values, and choose to affiliate with the Green Party of Louisiana.

-(d) CC members shall serve two-year terms but may not serve more than two consecutive terms.
+(d) CC members shall serve two-year terms but may not serve more than three (3) consecutive terms.
 At each annual convention at which the terms of the CC members are set to expire, the locals and at-large membership shall present the representatives they’ve selected to sit on the CC.
 The CC shall coordinate the selection of representatives by the at-large membership prior to the annual convention.

 (e) Vacancies in CC seats that occur between state conventions may be filled any time after vacancy occurs by a local or the at-large membership.
 The CC is responsible for coordinating with locals and at-large membership to fill vacancies as soon as humanly, legally, and ethically possible.
 Representatives appointed to vacant seats shall serve until the expiration of the term associated with the vacant seat.

 (f) The CC shall have the following officers: two Co-chairs, Secretary, Treasurer, and up to two Representatives to the National Committee of the Green Party of the United States, and up to two from each recognized "local".
 Officers shall serve two-year terms and shall be elected by the party membership at the annual convention from the representatives sitting on the CC.
 If there is a vacancy in an officer position between annual conventions, the CC shall select an interim-officer to fill the seat until the next annual convention, at which time, the Party members shall elect an officer to fill the vacated seat for the remainder of the term.

 Section 3: Meetings of the CC shall be held at least quarterly, or as necessary as determined by request of a majority of the committee.